Center for Podiatric Medicine

 Flat feet are often associated with pronation, meaning your ankle bones lean inward and your arches collapse and flatten.
 This chronic issue can lead to numerous foot and ankle conditions.
 If your arch is lower than normal, you should pay a visit to the Center for Podiatric Medicine.
-Schedule an appointment at one of the four Illinois offices in the River North neighborhood of Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Schedule an appointment at one of the three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 Call or book an appointment online today.

 Flat feet can be something you inherited, or your arches can fall as an adult due to injury, arthritis, diabetes, or being overweight.
 Having flat feet changes your gait, meaning the way you stand and walk, which can lead to all kinds of issues.
 Common signs and symptoms of flat feet include: